CrateTools/Crate/README.md

 #
 Installation: please read Crate v1.0 installation intructions.txt
-#
-☕︎ Support: A small 1 Dollar donation helps! ☕︎ https://buymeacoffee.com/cratetools

-⭐ Can’t or don’t feel like donating?
-No worries at all!
-Just giving the repo a star helps others discover it, and that support means the world

-🌍 Share this tool with anyone you think would enjoy it! 🌍

-🪲 Report any bugs you come across

-📄 Contribute improvements
-#
 We’re seeking contributors to expand Crate, to other VFX software such as Maya, Houdini, Blender, Modo, 3DEqualizer, and any Python-based platform.

 You’re welcome to adapt Crate for these tools, provided you: